logaretm/vee-validate/docs/content/tutorials/basics.md

 </script>
 ```

 The `validateEmail` validator function makes sure the `email` field is both required and is a valid email.
-Using the `rules` prop, you can define validators for your `Field` components and whenever their value change the validators will be run against the new value.
+Using the `rules` prop, you can define validators for your `Field` components and whenever their value changes the validators will be run against the new value.

 If you try submitting the form now you will notice that it doesn't submit while the field is empty, but once you input a valid email and click on the button it will be submitted, this means the validation is now working and is preventing submission until the form as a whole becomes valid.